CSJ’S PREDICTED ORDER OF FINISH

 Independents Record: 2-1

 After those three teams though, there likely is a big decline in performance for the remaining three G5 independents.
-UMass, UConn, and New Mexico State look like teams that need some more talent to compete at the FBS level but all have some performers that could make for a better-than-expected season.
+UMass, UConn, and New Mexico State all have new coaches for this season and likely will need to take a year or two to get back to at least a .500 record.

 Top Games Involving G5 Independents